-The school is an accessible building with ramps and wheelchair accessible routes.
+The school is an accessible building with ramps, wheelchair accessible routes and a dedicated disabled parking space.

 We consult with children and families when setting objectives for achievable and measurable objectives to make the school more accessible for children with disabilities.
 These are outlined in the school's accessibility plan.
-The school website has details of the ways in which the curriculum is enabled and adapted for all pupils, including those with SEND.
+The school website has details of the ways in which the curriculum is adjusted and differentiated for all pupils, including those with SEND.
 We also work with our SENDCo and the School Council to establish and work to eliminate any barriers which are preventing children from accessing and enjoying extra-curricular opportunities and events.